diligiteiust/praylatin/docs/appsettings.md

 might be easier to navigate when searching for a specific prayers category.

 Long flat list displays prayers in alphabetic order.

+## Substitutions

+__Substitutions__ functionality allows to personalize prayers with, for example special intentions, custom, additional calls or phrases.

+For this to work, the prayer has to contain substitution token, which is any 'word' starting with `$` sign.
+For example: `$subst1`, `$patrons`, etc....